 Then there was reading.
 Discovery of others like me.
 Deep, enduring friendships formed through writing, comments, and emails.
 These friends encouraged me to embrace this part of myself and to share it- first in writing here, later in delving into the Irish fetish community.

 With that first timid email to a blogger whose writing enticed me out of my silence, my life changed dramatically but gradually.
 In the time since, I have written hundreds of short stories, including one series published in ebook format.
 I received my first spanking, a lovely experience with a man I’m happy to call a good friend.
 I’ve attended numerous munches and workshops, talked to hundreds of people brought together by nothing but a shared willingness to look past traditional ideas of love.
-I’ve explored the serious and silly sides of spanking, both in private sessions, small gatherings, and public club nights.
-I’ve started a school role play group, and organised both munches and play events.
+I’ve explored the serious and silly sides of spanking in private sessions, small gatherings, and public club nights.
+I’ve started a school role play group with several close friends, and organised both munches and play events.
 I’ve even started topping, a development I never could have foreseen.

 Though my explorations have led to unexpected places the core yearnings, the desires that have always been there, remain constant.
 I am a submissive, I see service and discipline as the most powerful expressions of love.